VA

 Eight Men Out: The screenplay

-The screenplay sticks very closely to the book though obviously could not go into anywhere near the same amount of detail, especially in tracking the actions of the gamblers involved in throwing the 1919 World Series.
+The screenplay sticks very closely to the book, though it obviously could not go into anywhere near the same amount of detail, especially in tracking the actions of the gamblers involved in throwing the 1919 World Series.
 The ballpark scenes were well staged and cleverly chronicled the sportswriters’ suspicions overplays that looked to be less than all-out efforts.
 Except that it was not Hugh Fullerton and the legendary Ring Lardner who noticed the White Sox players’ purposely sloppy play: It was a guest writer and baseball legend Christy Mathewson who first realized something was up and that the games did not seem on the up-and-up.

 Eight Men Out: The Book